Here's what you'll need to do...

 It all starts here: with a solid inventory of the carbon emissions from making and delivering your products and services.
 Your measurement will include Scopes 1, 2, and upstream Scope 3 emissions (per the Greenhouse Gas Protocol).

-You may already have this step nailed.
-Or measurement may sound overwhelming, expensive, and complex.
+You may already have this step nailed and have a solution lined up.
+That's great!
+On the other hand, measurement may sound overwhelming, expensive, and complex.
 Don’t worry.
 We’ve simplified the process through extensive guided content and our software tool, the Business Emissions Evaluator, or “BEE.”

 FAQs